-Empire State College's Master of Arts in Teaching (MAT) is designed for career changers seeking certification to teach in schools at the middle-school and high-school levels in math, biology, chemistry, earth science, physics, Spanish, French, English and social studies.
+Empire State College's Master of Arts in Teaching (MAT) is designed for career changers seeking certification to teach in middle school and high school levels in the areas of math, biology, chemistry, earth science, physics, Spanish, French, English and social studies.
 The general science 5-9 extension certification is available to science students meeting additional criteria.

 The MAT certification areas are:

 - Middle Childhood Education - biology, chemistry, earth science, English, language other than English (French), Language other than English (Spanish), mathematics, physics, social studies

 - Adolescence Education - biology, chemistry, earth science, English, language other than English (French), language other than English (Spanish), mathematics, physics, social studies

 This is a 42-credit, three-year program of part-time study taught through onsite and online resources.
 It provides mentoring and other forms of professional development throughout the program, including the first two years of teaching.

 Upon admission to the MAT program, you are assigned a faculty advisor located in your region of the state.
 Your faculty advisor, who may or may not be in your content area, will guide you through the program.